 Even though pickpocketing and small thefts are some of the most common crimes you can encounter in Macedonia, they are most common in big cities like Skopje, or other famous tourist destinations in Macedonia and even there they are rare compared to other bigger European capitals.

 NATURAL DISASTERS RISK : HIGH

-Unfortunately, Macedonia has such geographical features that allow for frequent occurrence of many natural hazards like earthquakes , floods, torrents, landslides, droughts, etc. However, floods here are probably the most dangerous: in the summer of 2016, large flash flood occured in Skopje region causing 23 deaths and huge damage.
+Unfortunately, Macedonia has such geographical features that allow for the frequent occurrence of many natural hazards like earthquakes, floods, torrents, landslides, droughts, etc. However, floods here are probably the most dangerous: in the summer of 2016, a large flash flood occurred in the Skopje region causing 23 deaths and huge damage.

 MUGGING RISK : LOW

 Even though crimes against tourists remain a problem in Macedonia, mugging is not an issue and rarely happens towards tourists, and more commonly as a result of organized crime gangs.